Miragaia

 Miragaia ([miɾɐˈɣajɐ]) is a former civil parish in the municipality of Porto, Portugal.
 In 2013, the parish merged into the new parish Cedofeita, Santo Ildefonso, Sé, Miragaia, São Nicolau e Vitória.
 The population in 2011 was 2,067, in an area of 0.43 km2.

-Local landmarks include Santo António Hospital, the ancient city walls of Porto, built by Ferdinand I, and several palaces and churches.
+Local landmarks include Santo António Hospital, the ancient city walls of Porto, built by Ferdinand I, the Chafariz da Colher fountain and several palaces and churches.
+Its jewish and moorish quarters used to be known as Bairro de Monchique.